Douglas McGregor | University Distinguished Professor

 Ph.D. – 1993, University of Michigan

 M.S. – 1992, University of Michigan

 M.S. – 1989, Texas A&M University

 137F Ward Hall

-McGregor received B.A.
+Prof. Douglas McGregor received B.A.
 (1985) and M.S.
 (1989) degrees, both in electrical engineering at Texas A&M University.
 He then received M.S.
 (1992) and Ph.D.
 (1993) degrees, both in nuclear engineering from the University of Michigan.
 From 1994 to 1996 he held a post doctoral position at Sandia National Laboratory and then returned to the University of Michigan where he was an assistant research professor from 1997 to 2002.
 In 2002, he came to K-State as an associate professor and was promoted to professor in 2008.
 In 2015, he was awarded the rank of University Distinguished Professor and he holds the Boyd D. Brainard Chair in Mechanical and Nuclear Engineering.

-He and his team involved with the SMART Laboratory have received 44 extramural research awards totaling more than $23 million in the fifteen years McGregor has been at Kansas State University.
+He and his team involved with the SMART Laboratory have received 44 extramural research awards totaling more than $24 million in the sixteen years Prof. McGregor has been at Kansas State University.
 In addition, he has received more than $4 million in donated or heavily discounted equipment for the SMART Lab.
 His funding comes from many national agencies and laboratories including the National Science Foundation, the U.S. Dept. of Energy, the U.S. Dept. of Defense, Knolls Atomic Power Laboratory, Idaho National Laboratory, the Office of Naval Research, Bettis Atomic Laboratory, National Nuclear Security Agency, Lawrence Livermore National Laboratory, and Argonne National Laboratory.